 DYB APPROVED RULING: In cases where a pitcher balks and throws wild, the ball is dead.
 The runner(s) are advanced in accordance with the "O" Zone balk rule.
 DYB APPROVED RULING: A runner who misses the first base to which he is advancing and who is called out on appeal shall be considered as having advanced one base for the purpose of this rule.
 Umpires should bear in mind that the purpose of the balk rule is to prevent the pitcher from deliberately deceiving the base runner.
 If there is doubt in the umpire's mind, the "intent" of the pitcher should govern.
-However, certain specifics should be borne in mind: (a) Straddling the pitcher's rubber without the ball is to be interpreted as intent to deceive and ruled a balk. (b) With a runner on first base the pitcher may make a complete turn, without hesitating toward first, and throw to second.
-This is not to be interpreted as throwing to an unoccupied base.
+Note: (a) Straddling the pitcher's rubber without the ball is to be interpreted as intent to deceive and ruled a balk. (b) With a runner on first base the pitcher may make a complete turn, without hesitating toward first, and throw to second.
+This is not to be interpreted as throwing to an unoccupiedbase.

-- 8.06-The following rule governs the visit of the manager or coach to the pitcher or other defensive players: - (a) This rule limits the number of visits a manager or coach may make to any one pitcher or other defensive players in any one inning; - (b) A second visit during the same inning to talk to his defensive players while the same pitcher is on the mound will cause the pitcher's automatic removal from the mound but not the game.
+8.06-Managers/Coaches are limited to the number of visits made to any one pitcher or other defensive players in each inning; A second visit during the same inning to talk to the pitcher or his defensive players while the same pitcher is on the mound will require the pitcher's automatic removal from the mound but not the game.

-8.07-PITCHING Limitations (Regular Season)-These pitching restrictions apply only to regular season play.
-Rule 8.07 is replaced in its entirety for tournament play by a completely new set of tournament pitching requirements.
+8.07-PITCHING Limitations (Regular Season)-These pitching restrictions apply only to regular .Rule 8.07 is replaced in its entirety for tournament play by a completely new set of tournament pitching requirements.

-Pitch Counts -

-All players on a regular season team may pitch in any game during the regular season subject to the following limitations:
+Pitch Counts - All players on a regular season team may pitch in any game during the regular season subject to the following limitations: